vismantic-ohtuprojekti/qualipy/docs/index.rst

 Welcome to QualiPy's documentation!
 ===============================================================

-QualiPy is a Python library that can be used to detect features from images, for example if an image is blurred or overexposed.
-See the API documentation for available filters.
-For pre-trained filters accuracy results can be found from test documentation.
+QualiPy is an open source Python library that provides filters for detecting images that have certain features.
+Currently QualiPy has over a dozen filters that can detect images that are e.g. blurred or overexposed.
+While developed primarily for photos found on Flickr, QualiPy can be used for any image.
+For a list of available filters, see :ref:`filters`.

 For getting started, see :ref:`installation` and :ref:`examples`.